 Apply pressure gradually until the test pressure figure is reached.
 A safety face shield shall be worn while a visual inspection is made to check for cracks or flaws in the test piece.

-The pressure for the over-pressure test shall be held for 1 min for flameproof enclosures and 5 min for pressurized enclosures.
+The pressure for the over-pressure test shall be held for 1 minute for flameproof enclosures and 5 minutes for pressurized enclosures.

 NOTE 1 The pressure to be used for the over-pressure test should be either the value mentioned in the certification documents for such purpose or 1.5 times the explosion pressure (reference pressure).